 For the more techie PPC managers that opt to develop coding and programming skills, you will effectively be able to build new features into Adwords and automate the vast majority of PPC tasks.

-Instead of being replaced by technology and jobs being lost, PPC managers are likely to be displaced into new roles which we believe will provide more meaningful work and strong job security.
+Instead of being replaced by technology and jobs being lost, PPC managers are likely to be displaced into new roles which we believe will provide more meaningful work and stronger job security.